terra-money/classic-core/docs/specifications/oracle.md

 ### Delegate voting rights to another key

 Validators may also elect to delegate voting rights to another key to prevent the block signing key from being kept online.
-To do so, they must submit a `MsgDelegateFeederPermission`, delegating their oracle voting rights to a `FeedDelegate`, which in turn sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.
+To do so, they must submit a `NewMsgDelegateFeedConsent`, delegating their oracle voting rights to a `Delegatee`, which in turn sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.

 {% hint style="info" %}
 Make sure to populate the delegate address with some coins by which to pay fees.